uberfig/ivytime.gay/content/posts/metametameta.md

 for these reasons I feel a Fediverse that federates with Facebook would be one that is much less comfortable and safe for minority groups

 I feel that those who are strangely eager to federate with Facebook's new platform are trying to weigh the value of growth this platform could provide against how it could negatively change the atmosphere on the Fedi.
 I personally feel that maintaining the Fediverse's values is much more important than blind growth.
 Choosing to federate with this platform right off the bat could co

+I would recommend that instances defederate threads.net now to protect our community and keep it safe and welcoming for all of us